Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 The 61' Brigantine MERMAID as Viewed in Hydromax - Click for Larger Image

-By knowing the required plate thickness in combination with the frames and the stringers, a weight per square area is found for each region (bottom, sides, deck, house, bulkheads, tanks, etc.).
-With the accurate square area and centroid derived in Maxsurf for each surface, and a "generic" weight per square area for each surface calculated in Excel per the ABS Rule, that info is brought together in a Weight Analysis spreadsheet, and the resulting CG is fed back into the loop, possibly resulting in a revision of the hull model as needed.
+For a preliminary calculation of the overall weigts, once we know the required plate thickness and the associated frames and stringers, a "generic" weight per square area is found for each region (bottom, sides, deck, house, bulkheads, tanks, etc.).
+With the accurate square area and centroid derived in Maxsurf for each surface, and the weight per square area calculated in Excel, the resulting CG is fed back into the loop, with revisions of the hull model as needed.

 OUR PREFERRED PROCESS...

-We can see from the above that once created, the Maxsurf "surface model" is used first to check that the shape is fair and that the trim regions are behaving correctly.
-Then still within Maxsurf, the upright hydrostatics can be quickly checked in order to provide feedback for editing of the shape.
+We can see from the above that once the model has been created, Maxsurf is used first to check that the Surface model is fair and that the trim regions are behaving correctly.
+Then still within Maxsurf, the upright hydrostatics can be quickly checked in order to provide feedback for editing of the shape, and materials properties can be assigned for use down-stream in Seakeeper and Workshop.

-Once the preliminary model is nearly finalized, Maxsurf can then calculate the surface areas and centroids for export to Excel, where weights per unit of area are introduced and the CG determined.
+Once the preliminary model is nearly finalized, Maxsurf can calculate the surface areas and centroids for export to Excel, where weights per unit of area can be introduced and the CG determined.

-Throughout the modeling and stability analysis, none of the actual structure is present in the model, however bulkheads, soles, tank faces, girders, etc. can be introduced in order to have their surface areas calculated by Maxsurf, and for use as boundary surfaces for tanks in Hydromax.
-All other structure such as framing, stringers, insert plates and other structural components are separately accounted for in the Excel Weight Analysis, which will provide a single point CG for use in the hydrostatic and large angle stability analyses.
+Throughout the modeling and stability analysis, none of the internal structure is present in the model, however bulkheads, soles, tank faces, girders, etc. can be introduced in order to have their surface areas calculated by Maxsurf, and for use as boundary surfaces for tanks in Hydromax.
+All other structure such as framing, stringers, insert plates and other structural components can separately be accounted for in the Excel Weight Analysis, which will provide the overall CG for use in the hydrostatic and large angle stability analyses.

-Then after the design has been finalized, if the vessel will have its parts pre-cut the original Maxsurf model can be directly opened in Workshop to begin creating frames, stringers and plates based on the surfaces present in the model.
+After the design has been finalized, if the vessel will have its parts pre-cut the original Maxsurf model can be directly opened in Workshop in order to begin creating frames, stringers and plates based on the surfaces present in the model.

 This arranges the design process in a logical order… i.e. first the desired faired surface shapes are created and basic hydrostatics are performed in Maxsurf, then the CG is calculated in Excel, then the large angle stability analysis is performed in Hydromax, then the Maxsurf model can be edited as needed according to those results.

-Once the design is "fixed" or nearly so, the Maxsurf model can be brought directly into Workshop in order to create the internal structure and expand the shell plating.
-This is all done without file translation by direct use of the original faired Maxsurf surface model, thus no other input file formats are needed.
+Once the design is "fixed" or nearly so, the Maxsurf model can be brought directly into the Workshop Parametric modeling environment in order to create the internal structure and expand the shell plating.
+This is all done without file translation by direct use of the faired Maxsurf Surface model.

 To review this design process in greater detail, please see our Design Stream article.
-To see all of this in flow-chart format, please see our Design Flow Diagram.
+To see our design process in flow-chart format, please see our Design Flow Diagram.

 FILE CONVERSION HEADACHES...